conholdate/conholdate-blog-content/Conholdate.Total/2022-03-21-merge-jpg-images-into-pdf-using-csharp/index.md

 ## C# API to Merge JPG Images into PDF {#CSharp-API-to-Merge-JPG-Images-into-PDF}

 For merging two or more JPG images into a PDF document, we will follow a two-step procedure.
-Firstly, we will be using [Aspose.Imaging for .NET][7] to convert JPG to PDF, and then we will merge into a PDF document using [GroupDocs.Merger for.NET][8] API.
+Firstly, we will be using [Aspose.Imaging for .NET][7] to convert JPG to PDF, and then we will merge into a PDF document using [GroupDocs.Merger for .NET][8] API.
 Please either [download][9] the DLLs for the APIs or install them using [NuGet][10].

 ```
 PM> Install-Package Aspose.Imaging